1 hour 10 minutes

 • Preheat oven to 350°F and set aside a 9×13-inch baking dish.

-• Evenly sprinkle the dry yellow cake mix over the top of the pumpkin puree mixture.
+• Evenly sprinkle the 1 box yellow cake mix over the top of the pumpkin puree mixture.
 I like to sprinkle mine with a little extra pumpkin pie spice after the cake mix has been added.

-• Melt the butter and pour over the cake mix or cut the butter into thin slices and evenly distribute to cover the top of the cake with them.
+• Melt 1 cup salted butter and pour it over the cake mix, or cut the butter into thin slices and evenly distribute them to cover the top of the cake.

-• Finally, spread the nuts evenly over the top of the cake.
+• Finally, spread the 1 cup chopped walnuts or pecans evenly over the top of the cake.
 Bake for 1 hour.

-• Serve warm with ice cream, whipped cream, and a dash of pumpkin spice.
+• Serve warm with vanilla ice cream, whipped cream, and a dash of pumpkin spice.

 Video